 These Mobile Innovators Are Shaping the Future of Advertising

 The mobile marketing landscape has grown more heavily populated with important players, many of whom quietly operate behind the scenes while some of their more brand-centric industry peers enjoy a greater share of the limelight.
-Adweek beat the bushes in search of the best and brightest minds behind great mobile campaigns that are transforming the marketing world.
+Adweek beat the bushes in search of the best and brightest minds behind great local mobile advertising campaigns that are transforming the marketing world.
 They are:

 Fast fact: 70 percent reach among U.S. consumers